-If you are a non-BIC Broker or a PB, your 8 hours of CE consist of 4 hours of a General Update + 4 hours of an Elective.
+If you are a non-BIC Broker or a Provisional Broker, your 8 hours of CE consist of 4 hours of a General Update + 4 hours of an Elective.

 BCAR offers several General Updates, BIC Updates and Electives that will fulfill your CE requirements.
 These classes can be taken online, in-person, or self-paced.
 To view BCARs upcoming classes, visit our website calendar or contact BCARs Education Coordinator.
 You can also find self-paced CE Electives on BCARs CE Shop site.

 The National Association of REALTORS® (NAR) requires all REALTORS® to complete 2.5 hours of Code of Ethics training during every “cycle”.
 We are currently in cycle 7, which started on January 1, 2022 - December 31, 2024.

 If you are unsure as to if you have completed the required training during cycle 7, visit NAR.realtor and check your Code of Ethics status.

 If you have completed 2.5 hours of Code of Ethics training sometime during cycle 7, you do not have to complete Code of Ethics training again until anytime during cycle 8, which is January 1, 2025 - December 31, 2027.